 An opportunity too good to miss!
-This was my reaction to the offer of a PhD scholarship from the ARC Industrial Transformation Research Hub for Digital Enhanced Living.
+This was my reaction to the offer of a PhD scholarship from the Australian Research Council Industrial Transformation Research Hub for Digital Enhanced Living.
 This opportunity offered me the chance to make a creative, positive contribution to people ageing well using digital technology.
 Also, being a mature aged student, the possibility of completing the degree in three years was too enticing to ignore.
 The topic?
 Keeping people on their feet, understanding trips and stumbles, preventing falls.
 In my many years as a physiotherapist, I had treated too many people with severe injuries as a result of a fall.
 What if we could bring the timeline back, look at the story earlier, before a fall?
 What if we could understand why some people stumble and recover, and others stumble and fall?
 There is so much promise with emerging digital technology, we may be able to use it to differentiate the stumblers from the fallers.
 That way we could possibly prevent falls…

 And, so, my PhD application was accepted.
 I was brimming with excitement!
 A new path was ahead of me, full of potential and the chance to make a difference!

 But following a new path meant I needed to let go of everything familiar.
 The clinical experience and management skills I had developed over the previous 20 years were not necessarily helpful in this new environment.
 Suddenly there was no established routine and I had to create my own work habits.
 I had to find my own system for investigating and searching.
 I had to learn where to look, how to catalogue, what to synthesise and when to ignore.
 I had to find my own voice, my own interpretation, to contribute something unique.
 Whilst I had a good understanding of human anatomy and the mechanisms and systems that control balance, I had little to no knowledge about digital systems or phone apps.
 There was so much to learn.
 I became the one asking all the questions, instead of answering them.
 I was the student instead of the instructor.
 The tables had turned.